dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 !!!
 Note:
     It can take up to 2 minutes for the pods to terminate.

-You should be back down to 3 GlusterFS pods.
+You should be back down to 3 GlusterFS pods, e.g.

 ~~~~
 NAME              READY     STATUS    RESTARTS   AGE       IP           NODE